upenn-cis198/homework4/README.md

 You will find files: `util.rs` and `system_call_names.rs` which contains functions you will need.
+To start the assignment, run `Cargo init` to initialize your code with Cargo.
+I've also added `rustfmt.toml`, feel free to modify or delete it for different `cargo fmt` formatting settings.
-You should add additional files in your `src` directory to implement the rest of the assignment.
+Then add additional files in your `src` directory to implement the rest of the assignment.

-You will need the following crates (in your `Cargo.toml`).
+You will need to import the following crates in your `Cargo.toml` (under `[dependencies]`).
 Please use the specified versions:
 ```
 nix = "0.20.0"
 libc = "0.2.92"